AngelosDid/EasyFreezy/README.md

 Set ul = 'l' for labels at the bottom of your screen or 'u' for labels at the top of your screen. <br>
 lhl_h_prop defines the percentage of height across which the labels will be spread.
 10 means the 10% of overall height.<br>
 height_start moves the labels far from the top (or bottom) edge of the screen.
 Recommended to set around 10.<br>
-labelsize is merely the size of your labels
+labelsize is merely the size of your labels<br>
+short_labelsize is the size of some temporary labels that will shortly appear in the start, indicating the total number of freezing behaviors observed for each bodypart